 Some people sit on the benches or lean on the wall above the Children’s Pool along Coast Boulevard and watch our seals (some for hours) as they flop around the sand, swim, and talk to each other.
 There is something rather zen about the entire scene, with birds flying above and the movement of the ocean in the background.

-The key word, though, is “watch,” as you should keep a respectful distance.
-They are just as cute from afar.
-I typically bring a zoom lens for my camera.
+The key word, though, is “watch.”
+Keep a respectful distance, at least 50 feet, per the Seal Conservancy and NOAA.
+They are just as cute from afar, and I typically bring a zoom lens for my camera.

 Walk on the Seawall